 The War on Drugs: Fighting Crime or Wasting Time?
-A debate between Congressman Bob Barr and Eric E. Sterling, Fall 2001: published by the American Criminal Law Review, Georgetown University Law Center.
+A debate between U.S. Rep. Bob Barr (R-Ga.) and Eric E. Sterling, Fall 2001: published by the American Criminal Law Review, Georgetown University Law Center.

-Sterling, E.E. & Pastore, N.(2002, May 31).
 Fighting Terrorism: Where should the law enforcement focus be?
-This piece compares the "War on Terror" with the "War on Drugs" and urges policy makers not to replace community oriented policing with anti-terrorism "super squads".
+May 31, 2002.
+Eric Sterling and Nicholas Pastore compare the "War on Terror" with the "War on Drugs" and urge policy makers not to replace community oriented policing with anti-terrorism "super squads".

-Legalize Drugs or Expect More Mass Graves By CJPF Executive Director Eric.
-E. Sterling.
-Los Angeles Times, December 6, 1999.
-In the op-ed, sterling argues that our current drug policy fuels violence because it is the only means that drug traffickers have of resolving business conflicts.
-The op-ed also appeared in the Houston Chronicle on December 8 and in about a dozen other newspapers across the country.
+Legalize Drugs or Expect More Mass Graves Los Angeles Times, December 6, 1999.
+In this op-ed, Sterling argues that our current drug policy fuels violence because it is the only means that drug traffickers have to resolve business conflicts.
+The op-ed also appeared in the Houston Chronicle on December 8 and about a dozen other newspapers across the country.

-The Untold Drug Bust By Eric E. Sterling.
-The Washington Times, September 3, 1999, p.
+The Untold Drug Bust The Washington Times, September 3, 1999, p.
 A17.
-The op-ed discusses how reporting of the airline drug bust in Miami on August 25 is reminiscent of Vietnam-style "body count" journalism, and how such reports come at the expense of reporting on the more effective policies of drug prevention and treatment.
+This op-ed observes that reporting on an airline drug bust in Miami was reminiscent of Vietnam-style "body count" journalism, and observes that such reports come at the expense of reporting on effective policies of drug prevention and treatment.
 A similar op-ed was published in the Salt Lake Tribune on September 5, p.
-AA5, and a shorter version was published as a letter to the editor in USA Today on September 13, p.
+A5, and a shorter version was published as a letter to the editor in USA Today on September 13, p.
 26A.